Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Java SE 12

-Version 12 was released in March 2019 and came with only one significant improvement.
-It was an alternative switch entry.
-The following example compares the old and new notation of switch.
+Version 12 was released in March 2019 and had only one significant improvement.
+It was an alternative notation for switch.
+The following example compares the old and new switch notation.
 The code distinguishes between weekdays and weekends.

 Code - old switch notation in Java SE 12